 Meaningful interaction is crucial to every team.
 It strengthens relationships, releases endorphins and supports personal wellbeing.
 But how can you bond with your colleagues if never actually meet in person?

-As a company that works 50% remotely, at Memory we’ve come up with some pretty good solutions.
-Here are our favourite remote team building activities – whether you want to break the ice, start new conversations or simply enjoy quality time together as a virtual team.
+As a company that's been 50% remote for seven years now, at Memory we’ve developed some pretty good solutions.
+Here are our favourite remote team building activities—whether you want to break the ice, create new connections between people who rarely work together, or simply enjoy quality time together as a virtual team.

 The absence of direct in-person communication presents a huge challenge for remote teams.
-Research show that remote workers develop weaker relationships with colleagues than their in-house counterparts – which isn’t surprising when 65% of them have never had a group bonding session.
+Research shows that remote workers develop weaker relationships with colleagues than their in-house counterparts—which isn’t surprising when 65% of them have never had a group bonding session.

-Regular team socializing needs to be a priority for remote teams.
+So, regular team socializing needs to be a priority for remote teams.
 It enables human connection between remote colleagues, by building a sense of trust, inclusion and representation.
-And it has a big impact on company culture: interaction can make the difference between feeling like a valued, equal member of the team and a satellite observer.
+And it has a big impact on the inclusivity of your company culture: interaction can make the difference between feeling like a valued, equal member of the team and a satellite observer.
 So protect space for it and ensure that everybody can contribute.

 Remote team building activities

-We’ve found that events structured around an activity work much better than just holding big group video calls – like “remote” lunches, coffee breaks and happy hours.
+We’ve found that events structured around an activity work much better than just holding big group video calls—like “remote” lunches, coffee breaks and happy hours.
 It gives everyone something to focus on, and people can get involved much easier.
-Here are a few of our best remote social ideas to-date!
+While that sounds like structured fun (and it is), it immediately gives your team common ground and creates an external, non-personal object for interaction (which is particularly helpful for the quieter people on your team).
+Here are a few of our best remote social ideas to-date.

 We use Kahoot for pretty much all of these, as it’s super easy to run, and everyone can access the game on their phones with a URL and game PIN number.